|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed April 30, 1942

-Assigned to the 5th Air Force, 8th Fighter Group, 36th Fighter Squadron.
+Assigned to the 5th Air Force (5th AF), 8th Pursuit Group (8th PG), 36th Pursuit Squadron (36th PS) "The Flying Fiends".
 No nickname or nose art.

-Flown from Garbutt Airfield near Townsville area via Cairns to Horn Island, then to New Guinea to 7-Mile Drome near Port Moresby on April 30, 1942, timed to arrive after noon, to avoid any Japanese air raid.
+This Airacobra was flown from Garbutt Airfield near Townsville via Cairns Airfield and Horn Island Airfield before arriving at 7-Mile Drome near Port Moresby on April 30, 1942.
+The arrival was timed to land after noon to avoid any potential Japanese air raids that were frequent in the morning hours.

-Brown was taken to Abau where he met Japanese prisoner P.O.
-Yoshimitsu Maeda pilot of A6M2 Zero 1575 who force landed on April 28 in the same area.
-Both were transported aboard the MV Matoma to Port Moresby.
-Brown returned to duty with his squadron during early May.
+In early May 1942, Brown was taken to Abau Island where he met Japanese Prisoner Of War (POW) PO3c Yoshimitsu Maeda pilot A6M2 Zero 1575 who force landed April 28, 1942 in the same area.
+Both men and the wreckage of his Zero were transported aboard the MV Matoma to Port Moresby.
+During early May 1942, Brown returned to duty with his squadron.

-When it force landed, this Airacobra bent its propeller and suffered broken oil coolers, bent flaps and cowling damage.
-In early October, 1942 a US Army salvage team, departed Port Moresby aboard a small ship bound for Hood Point to repair this Airacobra.
-Their ship floundered on the reef near their destination, forcing salvage tools and fuel to be dumped overboard, yet the ship still half capsized.
-Later, some of the salvage equipment and parts were located with the help of native divers from Hula village.
+In early October, 1942 a U.S. Army salvage team boarded a small ship that left Port Moresby bound for Hood Point to repair this Airacobra.
+Near their destination, the ship floundered causing salvage tools and fuel to be dumped overboard as the vessel nearly capsized.
+Later, some of the salvage equipment and parts were located with the help of native divers from Hula.

 AWM 012768 photograph of Lt.
 Paul Brown